BenedictusAryo/k0s-cluster-bootstrap/docs/CLOUDFLARE_TUNNEL_GITOPS_SETUP.md

 # How to Enable GitOps Routing for Cloudflare Tunnel

 This guide shows you **exactly** what to do in Cloudflare UI and what to update in your Git repo.

+**Note**: Cloudflare tunnel configuration is now managed in the `k0s-cluster-bootstrap` repository as part of the infrastructure management, not in `cluster-serverless`.
+This document serves as a reference to understand the tunnel setup process.

 ---